banister/remix/README.markdown

 Remix
 =======

-"Ruby modules remixed and remastered"
+_Ruby modules remixed and remastered_

 Remix is a Ruby library that gives you complete control over class and module ancestor chains.
 Using Remix you can add a module at any point in the chain,